turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 export default CreateElection;
 ```

-Make a file named `Active.js` in the `src` directory which will display the list of all deployed (active) elections on the website.
-In the file, put the following code inside the file.
-Please refer to the comments above each block or function to understand.
+Create the file `Active.js` inside of the project `src` directory and paste the following code:

 ```javascript
 import React, { Component } from 'react';